 Steps involved in VARIANT CAPP are as follows:

-- Also called as VARIANT Computer Aided Process Planning(Variant CAPP)
+- Also called a VARIANT Computer Aided Process Planning(Variant CAPP).

-- Experts’ knowledge and standard process plans as per GT are needed as database
+- Experts’ knowledge and standard process plans as per GT are needed as a database.

 - Considerable work is required to collect and organize data.